-This forecast was developed through the creation of a "reference scenario" based on current population and land use trends.
-Mathematical modeling techniques were then employed to evaluate how the distribution of population and employment would change in response to different planning strategies which might increase or dampen the amount of socioeconomic activity within a given area.
+The GO TO 2040 forecast was developed through the creation of a "reference scenario" based on current population and land use trends.
+Mathematical modeling techniques were then employed to evaluate how the distribution of population and employment would change in response to different planning strategies that might heighten or dampen the amount of socioeconomic activity within a given area.
 The data in this forecast reflect the CMAP Preferred Regional Scenario, which was developed in part through a series of Invent the Future workshops held throughout the region between May and September 2009.
-Users of these forecasts should adhere to CMAP's Forecasting Principles when preparing analyses related to GO TO 2040 implementation.

-The table below summarizes the expected outcomes of the GO TO 2040 Preferred Scenario in comparison to current (2010, estimated) conditions.
+The table below summarizes the expected outcomes of the GO TO 2040 Preferred Scenario in comparison to base-year (2010) conditions.
 These data are used for a variety of regional land use and transportation planning efforts.
-A more detailed description of the development of the forecast can be found in Socioeconomic Inventory Validation and Forecasting Method (link below).

 Associated Files to Download

-The PDF maps below provide a graphic depiction of what CMAP subzones were "assigned" to which municipalities and townships for the creation of municipal/township forecast totals.
+The PDF maps below provide a graphic depiction of the municipalities and townships that subzones were assigned to for generation of municipal/township forecast totals.
 Please be aware that these subzone aggregations were created for tabulation purposes only, and are not intended to suggest or predict the future extent of any community.

 Municipal subzone assignment map (PDF, 8 MB)